Malaric

-Malaric or Amalaric was the last claimant to the kingship of the Suevi of Galicia.
-In 585, after the last king, Audeca, was defeated and captured by the Visigoths, Malaric, who claimed to be related to king Miro, rose in rebellion.
-According to John of Biclar, he was "defeated by King Leovigild's generals and was captured and presented in chains to Leovigild."
+Malaric or Amalaric, was the last claimant to the kingship of the Suevi of Galicia.
+In 585, after the final king, Audeca, was defeated and captured by the Visigoths, Malaric—who claimed to be related to king Miro—rose in rebellion.
+According to John of Biclar, he was "defeated by King Leovigild's generals and captured, then presented in chains to Leovigild."